LCPQ/qcmath/README.md

 ```ruby
 qcmath["H2","6-31g",{"G0F2"}]
 ```
-Note that here, an RHF calculation is done by default.
+Note that here, a RHF calculation is done by default.

 ### $GW$ approximation
 The $GW$ correlation self-enegy is given by